UNIVERSITY OF WISCONSIN River Falls

 At Career Services:

-• Research companies and internship opportunities in the fields in which you are most interested.
+• Research companies and internship opportunities in the fields you are most interested in.

 • Meet with Career Services to discuss informational interviewing and job shadowing to learn more about particular careers.